Developing nations

 Establishing exact guidelines for what constitutes a developing nation is difficult.
 For example, countries belonging to the World Trade Organization (WTO) have the privilege of deciding whether they are "developed" or "developing."
 However, developing countries receive special rights and privileges under WTO agreements, so other member countries have the right to challenge a developing country's designation as such.

 The World Bank Group, which works to end poverty through financial aid and technical assistance, uses income to identify developing countries.
-The World Bank estimates that people in developing nations generally earn fewer than $2 per day, and a large number of those people earn fewer than $1.25 per day.
+The World Bank estimates that people in developing nations generally earn less than $3 per day.
 Such countries usually have very few industries and derive much of their income through agriculture.
 Some nations that fall into this category may be starting to experience growth or entering the early stages of industrialization.

 Features of Developing Nations